Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Results and Discussion

 \subsection{Cross-GPU Hardware Validation}

-Figure~\ref{fig:across_gpus_validation} demonstrates scaling law robustness across GPU architectures.
-The fundamental FLOPs scaling exponents remain stable ($\alpha = 0.997, 0.989$), while GPU-specific coefficients capture hardware differences: A6000 shows energy overhead ($\beta_{\text{gpu2}} = 0.450, 0.308$) compared to A100 baseline.
+Plots in Figure~\ref{fig:across_gpus_validation_plots} demonstrates scaling law robustness across GPU architectures.
+The fundamental FLOPs scaling exponents remain stable ($\alpha = 0.997, 0.989$).
+GPU-specific coefficients in Table~\ref{tab:across_gpus_validation_parameters} capture the hardware differences: A6000 shows energy overhead ($\beta_{\text{A6000}} = 0.450, 0.308$) compared to A100 baseline.
 Qwen is excluded from cross-GPU validation due to memory constraints on the A6000 platform.

 This hardware consistency validates our approach for deployment planning—organizations can predict energy consumption across different GPU platforms without extensive empirical testing for each configuration.